-If you are looking for a way to backup or export your stored passwords from Google Chrome browser, there are two ways out there.
-You can either use the newly introduced Import/Export feature or use a third-party software for the job.
+If you are looking for a way to backup or export your stored passwords from Google Chrome browser, there are three ways out there.
+You can use any of them to export passwords saved in Chrome browser.

 Backup Chrome passwords without third-party tools

-Please make sure that you’re running the latest version of Chrome browser to get Import/Export option.
+Please make sure that you’re running the latest version of Chrome browser to get the Import/Export option.